-This is a stock photo of my new car, the 2013 Ford Edge.
+This is a stock photo of my car, the 2013 Ford Edge.
 It wasn’t my first choice, but we’ll get into that in a bit.
-The good thing here is that I was able to replace my car and get back on the road relatively quickly after the accident because the car insurance company sent me a check for almost $10,000 which went right towards my down payment.
+The good thing here is that I was able to replace my car and get back on the road relatively quickly after my last car accident because the car insurance company sent me a check for almost $10,000 which went right towards my down payment.
 It was kind of like winning a sad lottery.

-We went car shopping with the money.
 First, I have to put a disclaimer out there.
 I worked in the automotive industry for a major manufacturer for a few months shy of five years.
 I’ve seen/sat in/driven every major manufacturer’s cars at some point.
 To me, a car is just a means of transportation.
 As long as it has 4 wheels, a couple of airbags, and runs on gas, I’m pretty satisfied.
 I have absolutely no loyalty to any brand.
 I’m also pretty knowledgeable about competing models within each category.
 I’m also aware of a rough time frame of when new designs for cars are scheduled to come out.
 In other words, I’m a car salesman’s worst nightmare.
-My boyfriend?
+My husband?
 Mmm, not so much.

-The last time we purchased a car I chose a Jetta, and honestly, my boyfriend is well over six feet tall and linebacker sized.
+The last time we purchased a car I chose a Jetta, and honestly, my husband is well over six feet tall and linebacker sized.
 Folding into a Jetta was easy when he was 30.
-Seven years later, it was a much harder endeavor.
+Years later, it was a much harder endeavor.
 Other than knowing that we would purchase the crossover version of an SUV and having a price in mind, I didn’t care which car we purchased.
-I let my boyfriend take the lead.
+I let my husband take the lead.
 Big whoops.

 He was blinded by the shiny bells and whistles and whosy-whats-its.
-In his defense, I could have vetoed his decision and chosen the car that’s more practical, but here is why I didn’t.
-Even though I am the main breadwinner for our FAMILY this isn’t a dictatorship.
-I look at this no differently than if I were a stay-at-home and he were the main breadwinner.
+In his defense, I could have vetoed his decision and chosen the car that’s more practical, but here is why I didn’t; this isn’t a dictatorship.
 I compromised between what I thought we needed and what he wanted.
-Since this car is a full 30% more than I wanted to spend (holy Jeebus!), we struck a deal that he would be solely responsible for the additional purchase price.
+Since this car is a full 30% more expensive than I wanted to spend (holy Jeebus!), we struck a deal that he would be solely responsible for the additional purchase price.
 Also, selfishly, I wanted to preserve my own sanity because I would have heard him whining about the car for the next 7 to 10 years if we hadn’t purchased it.

 If you are in the market for a new car, there are a few things that you should do before shopping.